 A quick video visit with sargassum

-Here’s a look at what I experienced in Riviera Maya in 2015, and what is recurring now as it moves between regions of the Caribbean through at least September, and probably through the end of the year.
+Here’s a look at what I experienced in Riviera Maya in 2015, and what is recurring now as it moves around the Atlantic, Caribbean and Gulf Coasts through at least September, and probably through the end of the year.

 Conservationists say that large scale efforts to bury the seaweed in trenches dug into the sand will pay off in the future, when the sargassum attracts more sand to replenish and widen the beachfront along the most heavily developed coastlines.

-A Family Resource to make your own lemonade!
+A Family Resource to make your own lemonade from holiday lemons!

 If your resort is suddenly awash in sargassum, use the inconvenience as a learning opportunity for the whole family to understand firsthand why we must live in harmony with nature.
 The Caribbean Alliance for Sustainable Tourism’s handbook “Sargassum, A Resource Guide for the Caribbean” will fascinate school-age kids and is good resource for crafts projects incorporating the dried seaweed.